-- Use of Working Walls key vocabulary documented here and referred to within lessons.
-E.g. scientific concepts, definitions, diagrams, questions and key vocabulary. - Range of accessible writing materials including, such as, chunky pencils and pencil grips for pupils who need them. - Provide well-maintained and attractive reading area containing a range of texts that will appeal to pupils. - Overlays provided for children that struggle reading from a white background.
-Interactive whiteboard also contains a pale/pastel background. - Sloping board to support motor control. - Resources available such as investigative equipment, science areas to explore, books. - Language is clear, unambiguous and accessible. - Instructions are given clearly and reinforced visually, where necessary. - Wording of questions is planned, avoiding complex vocabulary careful preparation ensures all pupils have opportunities to answer open-ended questions. - Adapted printed materials font size/colour/font - Timers to prepare children, for example, if it is nearly lunch time.
+- Use of Working Walls key vocabulary documented here and referred to within lessons, for example, strategies/feeling words/emotions. - Range of accessible writing materials including, such as, chunky pencils and pencil grips for pupils who need them. - Provide well-maintained and attractive reading area containing a range of texts that will appeal to pupils.
+This will include feeling books and book about emotions/science/careers etc. - Overlays provided for children that struggle reading from a white background and interactive whiteboard background in pastel/pale colours. - Sloping board to support motor control. - Language is clear, unambiguous and accessible.
+Instructions are given clearly and reinforced visually, where necessary. - Wording of questions is planned, avoiding complex vocabulary careful preparation ensures all pupils have opportunities to answer open-ended questions. - Adapted printed materials font size/colour/font.